-The image of children bouncing off the walls after eating sugar is not an unfamiliar scene, however, it’s actually based on a myth.
+The expectation that children bounce off the walls after eating sugar is not an uncommon, however, it’s actually based on a myth.
 Sugar alone does not cause hyperactivity.
 Nonetheless, after every meal, my toddlers wind up and shoot off into an at least half-hour hyper-fest, whether that meal includes sugar or not, making the first question that needs addressed: Why would eating cause my child to become hyper?
 The answer to said question should offer insight into how to reduce hyperactivity in children after eating.

 Why do kids get hyper after eating?

 Sugar itself may not make kids hyper, but blood sugar changes can affect energy levels.
 For example, if your toddler eats simple carbohydrates, which are found in foods such as fruit, white rice, and yes, candy, he or she will get a fast blood sugar boost which will in turn increase energy levels temporarily before allowing them to crash.
 Any food that contains carbohydrates can have this effect, though complex carbohydrates such as those found in vegetables and whole grains generally have a less hyper-inducing effect.
-Nearly all the meals you are serving likely contain carbs, so it seems as if the eating is causing your child to become hyper, but really it’s the carbohydrates energizing your child’s body.
+Nearly all the meals you’re serving likely contain carbs.
+This may make it seem as if the eating is causing your child to become hyper, but really it’s the carbohydrates energizing your child’s body.

 In addition, additives like food preservatives and food dyes may also cause hyperactivity in children.
 Several well-regarded studies have found this to be true, though it should be noted other studies have shown it to be false.